TULiberalArts/Neuroscience/pages/next-stops.md

 description: >-
   Our students graduate prepared for a range of careers in a rapidly growing field.
 Learn more or apply now.
-keywords: 'careers, internships, neuroscience major'
+keywords: 'careers, internships, neuroscience major, apply, visit, transfer'
 published: true
 ---
 Our neuroscience majors get hands-on experience.
 You'll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world [internships](#internships), things that will help prepare you for a range of [careers](#careers) after graduation.
 Convinced?
 [Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).